coderlemon17/MyCheatSheets/Learn/MIT_WHAT_YOU_WONT_LEARN_AT_CLASS.md

     - `H M L`: move to the **highest, middle, lowest** line **on the screen**.
     - `fc`: find(move to) the first `c` in this line (after your cursor)
         - `Fc`: reverse find `c`. (before your cursor)
+        - `t / T`: move cursor to the character, but not on the cursor
 - `ce / de`: change will not only delete to the end, but also put you into insert mode.
 - `ci[`: **change inside [**:
     - `[hello]`: will delete hello, and switches to insert mode.